juhinagpure/Eduford-university/README.md

 # Eduford University 🎓

-Eduford University is a comprehensive web application designed to provide students with an interactive platform to manage their academic journey.
-Built using HTML, CSS, JavaScript for the front-end, and Node.js for the back-end, this application enables students to enroll in courses, view their course schedule, and track their academic progress seamlessly.
+"Eduford University is a comprehensive web application designed to provide students with an interactive platform to manage their academic journey.
+Built using HTML, CSS, JavaScript for the front-end, and Node.js for the back-end, this application enables students to enroll in courses, view their course schedule, and track their academic progress seamlessly."

 ## Features